Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 More often than not, air compressors require lubrication systems to operate sufficiently and avoid mass amounts of maintenance.
 Oil tends to be used as lubrication, and it primarily helps to reduce the friction between the components in the pump of the air compressor.
 This in turn will produce less heat from the friction, consume less energy and provide a longer machine cycle life.

-If you’re wondering how to choose the right kind of compressor oil for your air compressor, which is the best compressor oil, or any other frequently asked questions about air compressor oil – then this ultimate guide to air compressor oil has you covered!
+If you’re wondering how to choose the right air compressor oil type, which is the best air compressor oil, or any other frequently asked questions about air compressor oil – then this ultimate guide to air compressor oil has you covered!

 Table of Contents

-- What Kind of Oil Goes in an Air Compressor?
+- What Kind of Oil for Air Compressor?

 - How to Choose an Air Compressor Oil?